Waypoint Park Next Phase Development

 Jason

-Jason over 2 years ago
+Jason about 3 years ago

 It wasn't clear from the presentation whether or not additional parking or streets are planned for the area.
 I could see ROWs outlined, but that's not always indicative of use.
 My main concern is the area gets developed similar to how Point Ruston in Tacoma got developed, with much of the space devoted to parking and streets for cars.
 Limited vehicle access and plenty of pedestrian space and robust bike parking will enhance the experience and allow for better use of the available space.

-Nick Sotak over 2 years ago
+Nick Sotak about 3 years ago

 I'm disappointed that the proposed waterfront narrative continues to highlight the industrial history of the area.
 Are we really going to ignore the fact that GP left a legacy of toxic waste behind?
 Isn't it time to shift from a narrative of a predominately white settler perspective to a broader, more holistic perspective of place?
 I'd love to see a Nature/Cultural Center that provides opportunities to learn about and engage with the natural history of the Salish Sea and the relationship we; people of all cultures and backgrounds, have with it.